arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 ### Entry 28: 2020-02-19, Wednesday.

+Folded SFS is used for cases that we do not know their clear ancestry.

 the bottleneck is inherited from the ancestor.

 Because Tajima's D is bigger than 1, the populations are porbably undergoing the same selective pressure.